IBM/customized-deployable-architecture/README.md

 1. Create a custom deployable architecture and deploy it as a custom tile to the IBM cloud catalog.
 1. Create a custom module that extends the custom deployable architecture (based on the IBM VSI module) to deploy an Apache server.
 1. Create a blueprint deploys both the custom module and custom deployable architecture's base infrastructure and an apache server on top of it
-1. create a pipeline that will publish the custom architecture and apache server as private solutions on the ibm public catalog.
+1. create a pipeline that will publish the custom architecture and apache server as private solutions on the IBM public catalog.

 ![CustomTile](/images/custom-tile.png)